zbalkan/wazuh-devenv/README.md

 ## Permissions

 When you add new files, you must ensure the file permissions are set as expected.
 The expected permissions are `660` and owners are `wazuh:wazuh`.

+There are unit tests for file permissions to help the user.
+If the tests fail, you can check for the root cause and then fix the ownership and permissions.

-You can use this snippet belof whenever you need it for simplicity.
+You can use this snippet below whenever you need it for simplicity.
+You will need `sudo` as the parent folder ownership is set as `root:wazuh`.

 ```shell
 decoders_dir=$(realpath ./decoders)